- - - - - - - - - - - - -

 No. That's just politics.
 We'll work it through.

-And I'm sitting there: Oh, boy.
+there: Oh, boy.
 I hope that is

 the case.